kusamanetwork/userguide/docs/try/validate.md

 ## Bond KSM

 **Note:** For the soft launch period, since transfers are disabled, you will need to make your Controller and Stash account be the same account.
 If you have two accounts with KSM, then it's still recommended to have the Controller and Stash separate accounts.
-You will be able to re-configure your controller later.
+You will be able to re-configure your Controller later.

-**Note:** Make sure not to bond all your KSM balance since the latest codebase in Kusama CC2 does not allow to use the bonded balance to pay transaction fees.
+**Note:** Make sure not to bond all your KSM if you plan to transfer any to other accounts once transfers are enabled.

-It is now time to set up our validator.
+It is now time to set up your validator.
 We will do the following:

 - Bond the KSM of the Stash account.
 These KSM will be put at stake for the security of the network and can be slashed.
 - Select the Controller.
 This is the account that will decide when to start or stop validating.